 The "Largest Contentful Paint " (LCP) reflects the loading time of the remaining elements from the main content.
 If you can stay under 3 seconds here, you're already pretty good.
 However, large product images and similar assets can also push this value up significantly, which is perfectly okay depending on the purpose.

 The "First Input Delay" (FID) measures the time that passes before your visitors can actually interact with the page.
-For example, marking a text passage, clicking a link or button, etc. It could be, for example, that sitehas a search box.
-Maybe this sitetakes a total of 10 seconds to load completely.
-How quickly can someone click on the search box and type into the field?
+For example, highlighting a text passage, clicking a link or button, etc. It could be that a site has a search box.
+Maybe this site takes a total of 10 seconds to fully load.
+How fast can someone click the search box and type in the box?
 Keep in mind here: the "user" is not always a human.
-Often it is bots that interact with pages.
-For example, the Google bot that measures the performance of siteand includes these values in the calculation of the rankings.
+Often it is bots interacting with pages.
+For example, the Google bot that measures the performance of a site and includes these values in the calculation of rankings.

 The "Cumulative Layout Shift " (CLS) is to be avoided throughout.
-If a layout "shifts" during loading, this can be enormously irritating for your visitors.
+If a layout "shifts" during loading, it can be enormously irritating for your visitors.
 Clicks on the wrong button can be the result.
-In most cases, such shifts are caused by missing width and length specifications (width/height) for images.
+In most cases such shifts are caused by missing width/height values for images.
 The CLS should always be 0.